Various tidbits which reporters following the case did not report.

 1) There may have been some procedural mistake involving evidence and the grand jury

 Here is another whisper clip involving the judge and an employee of the court.

-2) Even up to the day before the trial ended, the defense had still not received all the 'discovery' material it should have had at the beginning
+2) Even five years after the killing, the defense had still not received all the 'discovery' material it should have had at the beginning

 Much worse.
 Here is a clip from a hearing three months before the trial.
 The defense paid perhaps one of the crookedest people in law enforcement, in that region, to take their DNA samples to Texas, which was the epicenter of DNA scandals at the time.

 The specific person who was responsible for transporting the DNA samples may get a separate page on this website eventually.

 3) On the Next to last day of trial the judge, prosecutor and defense did something very devious

 Esar Met was not going to testify, the main defense lawyer saw to that, but any incentive the younger lawyers had to have him testify was removed.

 His interview had already been 'suppressed except for impeachment', but the judge now made a further stipulation that if it were used, it could only be used to respond directly to testimony during trial.